paymeinfra/hueytech_audit_logs/README.md

 ## Environment Variables

-The Django Audit Logger can be configured using the following environment variables:
+The Django Gunicorn Audit Logs can be configured using the following environment variables:

 | Variable | Description | Default |
 |----------|-------------|---------|